Am I required to pay taxes on my sports betting winnings?

 If I bet on sports in multiple states, how do I handle taxes on my winnings?

-Generally, most states tax all income that is earned in their state, even if you are not a resident of that state.
+Generally, most states tax income that is earned within their borders, even if you are not a resident of that state.
 You are usually also required to report your sports betting winnings on the tax return for your state of residency.
-Your state of residency is likely to offer a credit or deduction for the taxes that you paid to the state where you are a nonresident, which allows you to avoid paying taxes on the winnings to two states.

-The rules vary from state to state though so it is advisable to check with your tax professional to ensure that you are reporting your out-of-state winnings correctly.
+Your home state may offer a credit or deduction for taxes paid to another state where you earned the income, which helps prevent double taxation.
+The rules vary from state to state, so it is advisable to check with your tax professional to ensure that you are reporting your out-of-state winnings correctly.
 Also, some states may not allow a taxpayer to deduct gambling losses to offset gambling winnings.

 What do I do if I receive a tax form from a sportsbook or gambling company?

-If you receive a tax form from a sportsbook or gambling company, the first thing to do is to verify that the amount of winnings is correct.
-Occasionally, the tax form that you receive may report an incorrect amount of winnings.
-If that happens, contact the sportsbook or gambling company and request a corrected tax form with the appropriate amount of winnings.
-After confirming that the winnings are correct, be sure to give the tax form to your tax professional.
+If you receive a tax form from a sportsbook or gambling company, first verify that the amount of winnings listed is correct.
+Occasionally, a form may report an incorrect amount.
+If that happens, contact the sportsbook or gambling company and request a corrected tax form with the appropriate winnings.